Elzer Law Firm, LLC

 -Disability Discrimination against those with a physical or mental impairment that limits their ability to perform activities of daily life

--Religious Discrimination against a member of any religion
+-Religious Discrimination against a member of any religion, including those who are not religious

 -National Origin Discrimination against an employee because of his or her nationality or ethnicity